Change Password

 Returning Ordered Records

-The ORDER BY statement can be used to sort the rows according to the specified values.
+The ORDER BY statement can be used to sort the records.

 MATCH (n:Course)